 Take your time, get the paper and do it the proper way.
 It’s better to be patient and blow up like you should, rather than being impatient and just bubble in the background.

-2.Factors you need to consider before you go public
+2.What do I need to know before I go public

 You have to find your style.
-The other admin has written an article about that.
-You can find it here.
 You have to be able to generate an association with your name.
 For example, when you say DMX, you think of the crazy impulsive guy.

 When you say Jay-Z, you think of the slick hustler.
 When you say Snoop Dogg, you think of the cool chilled guy, who likes weed.
 You have to put yourself in a category depending on your character.